Butler County officials are taking steps to make sure conceal carry guns are not allowed in the district court or Butler County Jail.

 "I'm going to issue this order," Ricke said.
 "It's another layer for this issue that we need to protect our courtrooms."

 While the county has great security at the judicial center now, there is not a written plan for security in place, and Will Johnson, county administrator, said that was not something they could put together by July 1, which was why they were seeking the exemption so they could get that created.

 "There is always a concern when there is a new act and how it will be interpreted and carried out," Ricke said.

 He said they just want to make sure they are in compliance.

-Page 2 of 2 - Later in their meeting, the Commissioners discussed their personnel policy regarding conceal carry.
+Later in their meeting, the Commissioners discussed their personnel policy regarding conceal carry.

 Johnson had drafted a policy outlining if a person does not have a permit they are not allowed to carry in any county facility.
 If they do have a permit, they can carry as long as the gun remains on their premise in a concealed fashion other than in the detention facility or judicial center.

 Those wanting to carry, will be required to provide human resources with a copy of the conceal carry permit and sign off they have read the personnel policy.

 Johnson said employees are not allowed to leave the gun off of their premise, such as leave a gun in a drawer or leave it in a purse unattended.
 For field workers, it states workers must provide a gun safe in which they can leave the gun when entering a facility where they cannot take it.